 Your dear client is open to suggestions and improvements.

 The more people involved in the review process and approving your content, the more it will take time to get it published.
 Your client needs to have a policy on reviewing content, or you may end up waiting or losing your content no matter how good it is.

 Your dear client should realize that as much as you want to help, they need to help you.
 They can offer materials that will facilitate your writing process – marketing materials, for example, or previous content and resource materials.

 Everything that I possess

 I’d gladly sacrifice

-You cannot be blamed if things go wrong.
+They should not blame you if things go wrong.
 You do not need to help at your expense.
 If you do your service pro bono or at a much lesser fee most of the time, your profitability as a content writer will be slower than the rest.

 Your dear client respects you and your work.

 To you I guess

 I’m just a clown